joaofx/SongbookBuilder/README.md

 ### Running Locally

-Run at the command line where this project is:
+Run the command at `src/SongbookBuilder`:

 ```shell
 dotnet run serve PATH_TO_YOUR_ARTIFACTS_DIRECTORY